greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="log_rotation_size"></a>log\_rotation\_size

 Determines the size of an individual log file that triggers rotation.
 When the log file size is equal to or greater than this size, the file is closed and a new log file is created.
-Set to zero to disable size-based creation of new log files.
+Set to zero to deactivate size-based creation of new log files.

 The maximum value is INT\_MAX/1024.
 If an invalid value is specified, the default value is used.
 INT\_MAX is the largest value that can be stored as an integer on your system.